Site logo

 Fira de Santa Llúcia

-This Christmas market is one of the most popular ones in the city, as well as the oldest.
+This Christmas market is one of the most popular in the city, as well as the oldest.
 The market has been located in front of the Barcelona Cathedral since 1786.
 One can find a wide range of craft products and Christmas items at the fair, amongst many other things.
 Over two hundred stalls are set up at the Plaça de la Seu and Avinguda de la Catedral until Christmas time.
 Visiting the fair is the perfect activity for those that are excited to get into the Christmas spirit.
+This year, you can attend the market from 29th November to 23rd December.

 Fira de Nadal de la Sagrada Familia

-Since 1962, the Fira de Nadal has occurred at the Plaça de la Sagrada Família, and is generally known as the most traditional market for the Eixample district.
-This year it runs from the start of December through the 23rd.
+Since 1962, the Fira de Nadal has occurred at the Plaça de la Sagrada Família, and is generally known as the most traditional market in the Eixample district.
+This year it runs from 23rd November until 23rd December.
 There are four major areas of stalls to check out: Christmas trees and plants, traditional figures and decorations, food, and gifts.

 Fira de Nadal del Port Vell